Unboxed-Software/solana-course/content/security-intro.md

+---
-# How to approach the Program Security module
+title: How to approach the Program Security module
+objectives:
+- understand how to approach the Program Security Module
+---

 The goal of this module is to expose you to a wide variety of common security exploits that are unique to Solana development.
 We’ve heavily modeled this module off a public GitHub repository call Sealevel Attacks created by the great Armani Ferrante.